Study at the nation's premier SLP Institute. Join the next online cohort in May 2021.

 The Advanced Certificate provides six graduate-level credits from Teachers College, Columbia University.
 The program is divided into two parts, each consisting of two three-credit courses.

-For holders of the New York State Education Department (NYSED) TSLD or TSHH certificates, the Bilingual Extension Institute fulfills all requirements of the NYSED, except for the NYSED BEA, the language proficiency test.
+For holders of the New York State Education Department (NYSED) Teachers of Students with Speech and Language Disabilities (TSSLD) or Teacher of Speech and Hearing Handicapped (TSHH) certificates, the Bilingual Extension Institute fulfills all requirements of the NYSED, except for the NYSED BEA, the language proficiency test.

-The Online Institute allows students to take advantage of a flexible, asynchronous format, with opportunities for live access to master teachers and practitioners.
-The first three-credit course begins in May and finishes in July.
-The second three-credit course begins in September and finishes in November.
+The Online Institute allows students to take advantage of a flexible, asynchronous format, with opportunities for live access for bilingual SLPs.
+The first three-credit course of the online Institute runs from May 10th until August 2nd and the second three-credit course begins on September 1st and finishes on November 23rd.

 The On-Campus Institute meets at Teachers College, Columbia University in New York City one weekend a month in May, June, September, October, November, and December.*